Young

 Two programmes.

 Netflix's Adolescence showed what happens when online radicalisation goes unchallenged — a young boy drawn into toxic ideology with devastating consequences.
-Then Louis Theroux's Inside the Manosphere exposed the system behind it: a network of influencers selling dominance, wealth, and misogyny to millions of lost young men searching for direction and role models.
+Then Louis Theroux's Inside the Manosphere exposed the system behind it: a network of influencers selling dominance, wealth, and misogyny to millions of lost young men searching for direction.

 Schools are asking the same question both programmes left unanswered: "What do we actually do?"

 MYND provides the structured, evidence-based answer.
-The Respect modules teach young people to recognise toxic role models and build genuine self-respect — not the performative dominance the manosphere sells.
+The Respect modules teach young people to recognise toxic role models and build genuine self-respect.
 The Life Skills modules develop consequential thinking, impulse control, and the resilience that stops young people reaching for easy answers to complex problems.
-The audio modules on self-sabotage, dealing with failure, and building authentic confidence address the exact void these influencers exploit.

 Not a one-off assembly.
 Not a reaction to a documentary.
 A programme young people return to, engage with, and remember — one that gives them the psychological tools to write a different story.